Quantum Hall and Light Responses in a 2D Topological Semimetal: Protected Topological Semimetal

-The Hamiltonian is written in terms of two sets of Pauli matrices: $\mathbfit{\sigma}$ acting on the Hilbert space $\{|A\rangle;|B\rangle\}$ associated to the two sublattices $A$-$B$ and $\bf{s}$ acting on $\{|{\uparrow_z}\rangle;|{\downarrow_z}\rangle\}$ linked to the two spin polarizations of an electron in the direction perpendicular to the graphene layer.
-In this way, Zeeman effects occur through the $x$ spin-Pauli matrix.
-We recall here that the $d_x({\bf k})$ and $d_y({\bf k})$ terms in the Bloch hamiltonian describe the kinetic terms of graphene whereas the $d_z({\bf k})$ term represents the topological term introduced first by Haldane in 1988 \cite{haldane_model_1988} giving rise to a mass inversion effect between the two Dirac points $K$ and $K^\prime$ in the Brillouin zone, referring to the inversion of eigenstates related to the lower and upper energy bands when inverting the two Dirac points.
-From standard definitions, on the honeycomb lattice, we identify the following respective components of the $\bm{d}_{\bm k}=\bm{d}({\bf k})$ vector
+with where $A$ and $B$ label the two nonequivalent sites of the honeycomb lattice.
+The Hamiltonian is written in terms of two sets of Pauli matrices: $\bm \sigma$ acting on the Hilbert space $\{|A\rangle;|B\rangle\}$ associated to the two sublattices $A$-$B$ of the honeycomb lattice and $\bf{s}$ acting on $\{|{\uparrow_z}\rangle;|{\downarrow_z}\rangle\}$ corresponding to the two spin polarizations of an electron in the direction perpendicular to the graphene layer.
+For a spinless system, the sublattice term $\bm{d}_{\bm k}\cdot\bm{\sigma}$ on the honeycomb lattice describes generically a two-band system of energies $\pm \bm{d}_{\bm k}$ where $\bm{d}_{\bm k}$ corresponds to a pseudo vector defined in the Brillouin Zone.
+From standard definitions on the honeycomb lattice, the Haldane model \cite{haldane_model_1988} is described by the vector $\bm{d}_{\bm k}$ whose components are given by

 where $t>0$ represents the hopping amplitude between nearest-neighbours $A$ and $B$, and $\mathbfit{\delta}_i$ represents the three nearest-neighbour vectors linking these sites.
 For simplicity, we assume here that the second nearest-neighbor hopping term is purely imaginary and equal to $i t_2$ (with $t_2>0$) in the Haldane model.
-This term is the one giving rise to topological properties in graphene, and can be implemented using circularly polarized light \cite{LeHurAlSaati2023, ReviewKLH} as achieved in recent years \cite{Cavalleri}.
-Then, ${\bf b}_j$ are the three second-nearest neighbour vectors forming a triangle across a unit cell, and $M$ is a parameter referring to a modulated potential or a Semenoff mass term \cite{semenoff_condensed-matter_1984}, which can be implemented e.g. through the presence of a substrate forming a charge density wave.
-This term is indeed important to induce a different energy shift at the two Dirac points.
+The ${\bf b}_j$ are the three second-nearest neighbour vectors forming a triangle across a unit cell, and the Semenoff mass term $M$ is a parameter describing a modulated potential on the lattice\cite{semenoff_condensed-matter_1984}, which can be implemented e.g. through the presence of a substrate forming a charge density wave.
+This term induces a different energy shift at the two Dirac points.
+The specificity of the Haldane model is that the Chern number of the energy bands can be found to be non-zero in the regime where $M < 3\sqrt{3} t_2$ which defines the topological phase.
+The term $t_2$ is thus the one giving rise to topological properties in graphene, and can be implemented using circularly polarized light \cite{LeHurAlSaati2023, ReviewKLH} as achieved in recent years \cite{Cavalleri}.